franckbushbaum/movie-sagas/README.md

-# Project Name

-<b>Weekend Movie Page! 🎥 <b>
+# Weekend Movie Page! 🎥

 Click a movie to see the genres it falls into and a description of it.

 ## Description

-The goal was to practice sending data from server to client and vice versa using reducers, as well as an attempt at styling a page.
+<b>The goal was to practice sending data from server to client and vice versa using reducers, as well as an attempt at styling a page.
 I enjoy these projects when I get the methodically follow the data from one place to the next, injecting it out of a file, into another and so on...
-As time goes by I can imagine doing this over increasingly complex applications to bring them to life.
+As time goes by I can imagine doing this over increasingly complex applications to bring them to life.</b>

 ---